13. Skip to content

 3) (Optional) Generate views using GraphFeaturizerSpec.
 [2][1]

-Use the CLI when you want to build graphs and views from the terminal (modssc graph in src/modssc/cli/graph.py), and use Python when you want to embed graph construction in code (helpers in src/modssc/graph/construction/api.py).
+Use the CLI when you want to build graphs and views from the terminal (modssc graph in src/modssc/cli/graph.py), and use Python when you want to embed graph construction in code through the public modssc.graph package API.
+Graph construction and graph featurization are implemented in dedicated subpackages behind that facade.
 [4][5]

 CLI (graph build):